Checkout the repositories¶

 Basically the build directory can live anywhere.
 The following steps create a build directory, configure the build and start it:

-$ mkdir sc-build $ cd sc-build $ ccmake /path/to/sc-src # Configure with ccmake $ make $ make install
+$ mkdir sc-build $ cd sc-build $ ccmake /path/to/sc-src # Configure with ccmake $ make install

-To compile the sources the following development packages are required (Redhat/CentOS package names):
+To compile the sources the following development packages are required (Debian/Ubuntu package names):